 The Astronomical Data Analysis Software and Systems (ADASS) conference is held each year at a different hosting astronomical institution.
 The conference provides a forum for scientists and programmers concerned with algorithms, software and software systems employed in the acquisition, reduction, analysis, and dissemination of astronomical data.
 An important element of the program is to foster communication between developers and users with a range of expertise in the production and use of software and systems.
 The program consists of invited talks, contributed oral and display papers, tutorials, user group meetings and special interest group meetings (called BOFs).

-This annual conference, held in a different location each year, is a forum for scientists, engineers, developers and programmers working in areas related to algorithms, software and systems for the acquisition, reduction, analysis, and dissemination of astronomical data.
+This annual conference, held in a different location each year, is a forum for astronomers, computing scientists, software engineers, faculty members and students working in areas related to algorithms, software and systems for the acquisition, reduction, analysis, and dissemination of astronomical data.

-The International Virtual Observatory Alliance (IVOA) meeting will be held after ADASS, on 21-23 October, at the same venue.
+The International Virtual Observatory Alliance (IVOA) meeting will be held immediately after ADASS, on 27-29 October, at the same venue.